EternityForest/SG1/SG1Protocol.md

 in random-clock mode till the master gives us a timestamp.

 However, there is still 2**48 possible time values, reuse is unlikely-ish.

+## Pairing

+A device may listen for pairing messages from other devices.
+Pairing is done by jumpting to channel 3 on the GFSK38K profile.

+The device must then listen for pairing requests, which are special packets with the type 16.

+In response, it then sends a message with type 17, containing the Curve25519 key from the first half of ECDH key agreement, followed by a 16 byte UUID representing the type of device.

+The other device then sends a message with type 18, again containing the shared secret, followed by a connection parameters string that is encrypted with the shared secret on key(using chachapoly), and signed with an 8 byte MAC.

+The connection parameters are as follows:
+32 byte new channel key,
+8 bit RF profile number(0=1200bps, 6=250kbps)
+16 bit new channel number

+Upon recieving this, the device must immediately set it's connection parameters to the new settings and jump to the new channel.

+Because pairing operates on a public channel where clocks may not be synced, all pairing must be performed with replay attack protection disabled.

+## Device info packets

+These are special packets that provide information about a device.
+The first 16 bytes must be a UUID representing the device, like a serial number.

+The next 16 must be a UUID reprenting the model number.

+The following 16 bust represent the device class of the device.

+The remainder may be up to 24 UTF8 characters with no null terminator, representing a friendly name for the device.

+These packets should be rarely, if ever sent at any time other than initial setup.

+## Connection Parameters Data Format

+The canonical representation of the data needed to establish a connection is the 32 byte channel key, followed by the one byte RF profile, followed by the 2 byte channel number.

+## RF Profiles

+### 1: GFSK600
+600 baud, 6.25KHz deviation, 25Khz channel spacing

+### 2: GFSK1200
+1200 baud, 10KHz deviation, 50Khz channel spacing

+### 3: GFSK4800
+4800 baud, 25KHz deviation, 100Khz channel spacing

+### 4: GFSK10K
+10kbaud, 25khz deviation, 100Khz spacing

+### 5: GFSK38k
+38400 baud, 80khz deviation, 250khz spacing

+### 6: GFSK100K:
+100kbaud, 100khz deviation, 250khz spacing

+### 7: GFSK250K
+250Kbaud, 125khz deviation, 500khz spacing

+## Channel Numbers

+To convert a ch number to a frequency, first compute the number of channels that fit in the regional frequency band.
+Then subtract the bottom two, and the frequency is the center of the Nth channel, modulo the number of channels should the user select one that is too high.

+This always reserves 2x the bandwidth at the bottom of the band for lower bandwidth applications.

+## Gateway protocol

+### NanoFrame packet framing for serial links

+Every packet begins with a start byte that is a 42.
+This is followed by a length byte, which only includes the payload.
+After this is the payload, and then a single stop byte, a 43.

+The first byte of any payload is always the command byte.

+This protocol has been designed for extremely low resource usage over very short serial links with almost nonexistant error rates.